United passenger who died may have had Covid-19 symptoms, airline says

 (CNN)United Airlines is working with the Centers for Disease Control and Prevention to contact anyone who was on board a diverted flight from Orlando to Los Angeles after the death of a passenger who may have exhibited coronavirus symptoms.

-On Monday, a man on board United Airlines flight 591 had a medical emergency, and the flight was diverted to New Orleans, according to a United Airlines statement.
+On Monday, a man on board United Airlines Flight 591 had a medical emergency, and the flight was diverted to New Orleans, according to a United Airlines statement.

 At the time of the diversion, airline staff were told the passenger had suffered cardiac arrest, a spokeswoman for the airline told CNN.